beacourage/clothing_store/README.md

 <h1 align="center">Responsive Website for a Clothing Retailer</h1>

-This simple clothing website was built using Javascript and HTML/CSS.
+This simple clothing website was built using Javascript, HTML and CSS.
 I was initially going to build it in Ruby on Rails, however, I decided that Javascript would be the most appropriate for the given task.
-Javascript is a programming language that I enjoy and would like to improve on, and I therefore took the decision to challenge myself.
+I chose Javascript as it is a programming language that I enjoy and would like to improve on, and I therefore took the decision to challenge myself.
 Throughout this challenge, I followed a strict process for problem solving and debugging.
 I enjoyed breaking down the problem and harnessing the power of Google!

 ## Getting Started